rackerlabs/rackspace-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows.md

     msiexec /x driveclient-latest.msi /qb /l*v %tmp%\uninstall.log

-**Note**: If the agent installed on your server is not the latest agent, you have to download the old MSI installer file in order to use it to uninstall the old agent.
+**Note**: If the agent installed on your server is not the latest agent, you can download the corresponding old MSI file to use it to uninstall the outdated agent.
+The version of the MSI must match the version of your currently installed agent or the uninstall fails.
 Your current agent version is displayed as **Agent Version:** on the **Backups System Details** page.
 You can find and download the MSI for this version at <http://agentrepo.drivesrvr.com/win64/old_msi/>.